 The technical processing, registration and reporting of the extragynaecological cytology is similar to the procedures described for gynaecological cytology and require one business day from the receipt of material.
 In addition to the Papanicolaou stain other techniques like Pappenheim (May-Grünwald-Giemsa), Giemsa, PAS or iron stain can be performed and immunocytochemistry can be done if required.
 The microscopy and reporting is carried out by consultants only.

-If you have any questions regarding cytology please contact Mrs Blank by telephone on
+If you have any questions regarding cytology please contact us by telephone on

 or by email at